sjl-sjtu/sjl-sjtu.github.io/_pages/about.md

 * Statistical machine learning
 * Statistical genetics and genomics: GWAS, eQTL, Mendelian randomization, single-cell omics, etc.

 For my Master degree, I worked on the methodology of statistical genetics and genomics (GWAS, post-GWAS, eQTL, TWAS, single-cell genomics, etc.), and its application to human complex traits, e.g. understanding the cell-specific epigenomic and transcriptomic functional effects of genome variants through the integration of GWAS and (single-cell) molecular QTLs (Colocalization, Mendelian randomization, TWAS).
-I have also collaborated on epidemiological cohort studies, and done intern research on foundation models (e.g. BERT) for DNA sequence functional analysis.
+I have also collaborated on epidemiological cohort studies, and done intern research on foundation models for genomic analysis.

 You can find the list of my publications and read the papers [here](https://sjl-sjtu.github.io/publications/).